Mainframe-Archive/mainframe-os/docs/roadmap.md

 ### Mainframe apps

 - **Messenger:** Reference app to showcase new communications protocol and SDK APIs.
-- **File sharing:** Refernce app to showcase new user storage and file sharing capabilitiies.
+- **File sharing:** Reference app to showcase new user storage and file sharing capabilities.

+## Future Exploration
+We've got our hands full with all of the current development and research projects, but we're not forgetting about these important projects and will turn attention to them as soon as we can (or as soon as we must):

+- **Mobile version of Mainframe OS**
+- **Shared encryption**
+- **Group communications**
+- **Light-node integration for Ethereum & Swarm**
+- **Integration of Swarm incentivization**
+- **Decentralized database integration**